 Did you know?

-In all Saskatchewan court jurisdictions (effective July 1, 2022) family law matters that come to family court will be required to attempt a family dispute resolution process by the close of pleadings before they may continue with any further court proceedings.
+In all Saskatchewan court jurisdictions (effective July 1, 2022) family law matters that come to family court are required to attempt a family dispute resolution process by the close of pleadings before they may continue with any further court proceedings.
+These Early Family Dispute Resolution Options include usage of one of the following: arbitration, collaborative law, mediation, or parenting co-ordination..

-We are listed on the minister’s list to conduct these sessions (Section 44.01 of The Queen’s Bench Act, 1998,).
+We are listed on the minister’s list to conduct these family mediation sessions (Section 7-4 of The King’s Bench Act, 2023).
 Exemptions will exist for exceptional cases that involve such issues as interpersonal violence and child abduction.

 Sometimes families going through the transition of separation and divorce are able to work out an agreement that divides family property and makes parenting and support arrangements.
-However, many families need someone to help them come to an agreement.
+However, many families need someone to help them come to an agreement, as this process can often be fraught with emotional challenges and logistical complexities.

 Click Here to access more information about the government rollout.